hackerskill/leveler-tool/README.md

 # leveler-tool
 &#x09;

 ### A interactive leveler tool based on rp 2040 with acceleration sensor and led matrix.
-Made with custom PCB and 3d modeled enclosure.
 ---
 Used to measure angle of displacement for a horizontal or a vertical surface, based on RP2040 with acceleration sensor and led matrix.
 Modules plug in into the custom PCB, allowing for measuring angle of displacement for a horizontal or a vertical surface.